CQTS/summer23-homework/README.md

 the `agda` executable is located.
 This is under `Preferences > Extensions`, and then the `Agda Mode > Connection: Agda Path` option.

-### Alternative: Installing Emacs on Mac
+### Installing Emacs on Mac

 On Mac, you can use Homebrew to install Emacs.

-Install Homebrew from https://brew.sh/ if you haven't already.

 ``` shell
 brew tap d12frosted/emacs-plus
 brew install emacs-plus
 agda-mode setup
 ```

 Now try running `emacs` in the terminal.
-If a nice `emacs` window doesn't appear, run
+If a nice Emacs window doesn't appear, run
 ``` shell
 brew link --overwrite emacs-plus